pingidentity/pingidentity-devops-getting-started/docs/saveConfigs.md

-# Save your configuration changes
+# Saving your configuration changes

 To save any configuration changes you make when using the products in the stack, you need to set up a local Docker volume to persist state and data for the stack.
 If you don't do this, whenever you bring the stack down your configuration changes will be lost.